Brauer Groups Part I

 Table of Contents

-We fix some notation and terminology.
+We begin by fixing some notation and terminology common in algebraic number theory.
 We fix a field $K$ with algebraic closure $\overline{K}$, separable closure $K^{\mathrm{sep}}$, and perfect closure $K^{\mathrm{perf}}$.
 Denote the absolute Galois group as $\mathrm{G}_K=\mathrm{Gal}(K^{\mathrm{sep}}/K)$.
 If $K$ is a global field, Let $\Omega_K$ be the set of its places, $S_{\infty}\subset L$ the set of archimedean places.
 And $S\subseteq \Omega_K$ is said to be an admissible set of places of $K$ if it contains $S_\infty$.
 For an admissible set of places $S$ of $K$, denote by $\mathbb Z_{K, S}$ the $S$-integers of $K$ with $\mathbb Z_K=\mathbb Z_{K,S_{\infty}}$ the usual ring of integers.
 For $S\subseteq \Omega_K$ a finite set of places, denote the ring of $S$-adeles $\mathbb A_{K,S}$ and the usual adeles $\mathbb A_K$.
 Denote $\mathbb I_{K,S}$ the $S$-ideles and $\mathbb I_K$ the usual ideles.

 Galois Theory of Étale Algebras